Christof/vim_tips/vim_tips.md

 quickfix list.
 For example searching for a word ignoring the casing can be achieved with `:grep -i search_word *`.
 The asterisk denotes the file types which should be considered.
 As with make the executed program can be change.
-The options used to configure the behaviour are `greprg` and `grepformat`.
+The options used to configure the behavior are `greprg` and `grepformat`.
 As another alternative Vim provides the `:Vimgrep` command which uses the internal search engine: `:vim[grep][!] /{pattern}/[g][j] {file(s)}`.
 The `j` option prevents Vim from jumping to the first match.